 Now that you know how to clean retainers, you must also learn how to keep them both clean and safe from damage.

 - Keep the appliance moist.
 When it’s not in your mouth, do leave it submerged in distilled water.
 It’s advised you do so because dry retainers allow for tartar to form.

-- Don’t oversoak the retainer in strong cleaning solutions.
+- Don’t oversoak the retainer in harsh cleaning solutions or denture cleaner.
 Don’t leave your appliance in your mixture of choice for longer than you should.
 Acrylic and metallic retainers are particularly more prone to damage.
 Oversoaking may cause the material to corrode over time.

 - Do not boil the retainer.
+The first thing to remember is don’t boil plastic retainers or Invisalign trays.
+It can cause damage.
 Many people boil their appliance to get rid of the bacteria on it.
 While it can help with that, you will damage the appliance to the point that you may even have to buy a new one.
 As a matter of fact, don’t even use hot water to clean it.
 Always use warm water to rinse your retainer.

 - Don’t use bleach.
 This substance can damage the plastic on some retainers and fade the colors.
 Furthermore, your mouth will end up smelling of bleach.
 It is extremely hard to remove the smell of this solution.

 - Don’t leave it on a nightstand.
 Many people take out their retainers when going to bed and leave it on the nightstand to dry out.
 This is wrong because it may fall and break and, secondly, it should never be left out of its case or the glass of distilled water.